sumitraj8930/aws-terraform-project/README.md

 # 🚀 **Terraform AWS EC2 Deployment**

-This project provisions an AWS EC2 instance using Terraform (IaC) and automatically bootstraps the server with Nginx, Docker, kubectl, and eksctl using a cloud-init (install.sh) script.
-It demonstrates practical DevOps automation for infrastructure provisioning, environment setup, and reusable configurations.
+This project provisions an AWS EC2 instance using Terraform (IaC) and automatically bootstraps a Linux environment with Nginx, Docker, kubectl, and eksctl using install.sh.
+It demonstrates practical DevOps automation for infrastructure provisioning and cloud-native environment setup.

 ✨ Key Features

-✔ Provision AWS EC2 instance with Terraform
+Provision AWS EC2 instance using Terraform

-✔ Automated Linux bootstrap via user_data
+Automated Linux bootstrap via user_data

-✔ Installs tools for cloud-native workloads:
+Installs tools for cloud-native workloads:

 Nginx (Web server)